sourcegraph/scip/docs/scip.md

 | 34     | Tag                          | Used for XML-like tags                                                          |
 | 35     | TagAttribute                 | Attribute name in XML-like tags                                                 |
 | 36     | TagDelimiter                 | Delimiters for XML-like tags                                                    |

+Additional notes on **IdentifierNamespace**:

+Identifier representing a unit of code abstraction and/or namespacing.

+NOTE: This corresponds to a package in Go and JVM languages, and a module in languages like Python and JavaScript.

 ### TextEncoding